 "France’s rising generation has some promising names.
 Topping that list for me is Le Consort founding violinist Théotime Langlois de Swarte" -The Strad

-Théotime Langlois de Swarte is a laureate of the Banque Populaire Foundation and the Jumpstart Foundation.
+Théotime Langlois de Swarte is a laureate of the Banque Populaire Foundation.
 He plays on a Jacob Stainer violin of 1665 loaned by the Jumpstart Foundation.

-May 2022 – please discard any previously or undated versions
+December 2022.
+Please discard any previously or undated versions.